BerkeleyLearnVerify/Scenic/README.md

 Additionally, Edward Kim made major contributions to Scenic 2, and Eric Vin, Shun Kashiwa, Matthew Rhea, and Ellen Kalvan to Scenic 3.
 Please see our [Credits](https://scenic-lang.readthedocs.io/en/latest/credits.html) page for details and more contributors.

-If you have any problems using Scenic, please submit an issue to [our GitHub repository](https://github.com/BerkeleyLearnVerify/Scenic) or start a conversation on our [Discourse community](https://forum.scenic-lang.org/latest).
+If you have any problems using Scenic, please submit an issue to [our GitHub repository](https://github.com/BerkeleyLearnVerify/Scenic) or start a conversation on our [community forum](https://forum.scenic-lang.org/).

 The repository is organized as follows: